Helix Biotech - Corporate Headquarters

 Dr. Amara Osei

-CEO · Chair of the Helix Board
+CEO ยท Chair of the Helix Board

 Dr. Henrik Sauer

-CSO · Helix's Conscience
+CSO ยท Helix's Conscience

 Dr. Amara Okonkwo

-Former Researcher · Defector
+Former Researcher ยท Defector

 Secrets

-• The Preservers: Helix maintains a genetic archive of pre-Cascade human diversity—millions of samples from populations that no longer exist.
+• The Preservers: Helix maintains a genetic archive of pre-Cascade human diversity โ€” millions of samples from populations that no longer exist.
 They claim it's for research.
 The Collective claims it's for reconstruction.
+Neither claim has been tested.

-• The Rejection: Not everyone can be optimized.
-Approximately 3% of the population has genetic markers that resist Helix modification.
+• The Rejection: Approximately 3% of the population has genetic markers that resist Helix modification โ€” not incompatibly, but resistantly.
 Helix is very interested in what makes these people different.
+The interest is not academic.

 • The Osei Lineage: Dr. Osei has no children.
 She has 47 genetically optimized embryos in cryogenic storage.
 She calls them "drafts."
 She's waiting until she can produce a version she considers worthy of continuation.